Andrew J. Offutt

 Andrew Jefferson Offutt V (August 16, 1934 – April 30, 2013) was an American science fiction, fantasy, and erotic fiction author.
-He wrote as Andrew J. Offutt, A. J. Offutt, and Andy Offutt.
-His normal byline, andrew j. offutt, has all his name in lower-case letters.
+He wrote as Andrew J. Offutt, A. J. Offutt, and Andy Offutt, often stylized in all lowercase.
 His erotica appeared under seventeen different pseudonyms, principally John Cleve, John Denis, Jeff Morehead, and Turk Winter.

 The Sword of Skelos (1979), one of Offutt's contributions to the Conan The Barbarian saga, included a short, facetious biographical note: "Andrew J. Offutt is the recently 'tired and re-tired', as he puts it, president of the Science Fiction Writers of America.
 He loves heroic fantasy though at 6' 1" he is built for speed, not combat.
 Kentuckian Offutt has a number of other books in and out of print, and has been a helpless fan of Robert E. Howard since birth.
 Now he calls himself the Steve Garvey among writers; 'Surely it's every boy's dream to grow up—but not too much—and get to write about Conan'.
 Offutt researches with gusto, both in and out of books, having—briefly and painfully, he says—worn chainmail and helm and wielded sword.
 He is also tired of aged, bald, ugly, sexless mages and squeaky females in heroic fantasy".